hoangduytran/blender-manual/manual/animation/motion_paths.rst

    Remember that only selected bones and their paths are affected by these actions!

-The paths are shown in a light shade of gray for unselected points, and a slightly bluish gray for selected ones.
+The paths are shown in red for the section in the past and green for the section in the future.
-Around the current frame a glow indicate the direction of movement: blue towards future frames and green towards the past.
+These colors follow the user preference options "Before Current Frame" and "After Current Frame", which can be found in the 3D Viewport section.
-Each frame is displayed by a small white dot on the paths.
+Each frame is displayed by a small dot on the paths.

 The paths are automatically updated when you edit your poses/keyframes, and they are also active during animation playback.
 Playing the animation